Smoothed analysis for graph isomorphism: Near-critical random graphs

 \begin{claimproof} Consider a breadth-first search tree $T$ (rooted at $w_j^i$) spanning $W_j^i$; if $W_j^i$ contains a cycle then $G[W_j^i]$ has an edge $xy$ which does not appear in $T$.
 Let $C$ be the cycle consisting of the edge $xy$, and the unique path in $T$ between $x$ and $y$. \end{claimproof}

-\begin{claim} For any $i,j,i',j'$, if the sets $W_j^i$ and $W_{j'}^{i'}$ intersect, then there is a connected subgraph $G_{j,j'}^{i,i'}\subseteq G[W_j^i\cup W_{j'}^{i'}]$ containing $w_j^i$ and $w_{j'}^{i'}$, and fewer than $2k$ vertices in total. \end{claim} \begin{claimproof} If there is $x\in W_j^i\cap W_{j'}^{i'}$, we can simply take $G_{j,j'}^{i,i'}$ to be the union of a shortest path between $w_j^i$ and $x$ followed by a shortest path between $x$ and $w_{j'}^{i'}$. \end{claimproof} Now, consider the auxiliary multigraph $G^*$ constructed as follows. \begin{itemize} \item The vertex set of $G^*$ consists of the two vertices $u,v$ and all their neighbours (this is at most $2+d^1+d^2$ vertices, but it may be fewer if some neighbours of $u$ and $v$ coincide, or if $u$ and $v$ are adjacent).
-For each $i,j$, put an edge between $w^i,w^i_j$ in $G^*$ (these edges are all also in $G$).
-Call these \emph{basic edges}. \item For each $(i,j)\ne (i',j')$, if $W_j^i$ and $W_{j'}^{i'}$ intersect, then put an edge between $w_j^i$ and $w_{j'}^{i'}$ in $G^*$.
+\begin{claim} For any $i,j,i',j'$, if the sets $W_j^i$ and $W_{j'}^{i'}$ intersect, then there is a connected subgraph $G_{j,j'}^{i,i'}\subseteq G[W_j^i\cup W_{j'}^{i'}]$ containing $w_j^i$ and $w_{j'}^{i'}$, and fewer than $2k$ vertices in total. \end{claim} \begin{claimproof} If there is $x\in W_j^i\cap W_{j'}^{i'}$, we can simply take $G_{j,j'}^{i,i'}$ to be the union of a shortest path between $w_j^i$ and $x$ followed by a shortest path between $x$ and $w_{j'}^{i'}$. \end{claimproof} Now, consider the auxiliary multigraph $G^*$ constructed as follows. \begin{itemize} \item The vertex set of $G^*$ consists of the two vertices $u,v$ and all their neighbours (this is at most $2+d_{1}+d_{2}$ vertices, but it may be fewer if some neighbours of $u$ and $v$ coincide, or if $u$ and $v$ are adjacent).
+For each $i,j$, put an edge\footnote{If $u$ and $v$ are adjacent then $v$ is one of the $w^1_j$s and $u$ is one of the $w^2_j$s, but we put only one edge between $u$ and $v$.}between $w^i,w^i_j$ in $G^*$ (these edges are all also in $G$).
+Call these \emph{basic edges}. \item For each $(i,j)\ne (i',j')$, if $W_j^i$ and $W_{j'}^{i'}$ intersect, then put an edge between $w_j^i$ and $w_{j'}^{i'}$ in $G^*$ if $w_{j}^{i} \neq w_{j'}^{i'}$.
 Call this a \emph{type-1 special edge}. \item For each $i,j$, if $w_j^i$ is not incident to a type-1 special edge and $W_j^i$ contains a cycle with respect to $G$, then put a loop on $w_j^i$ in $G^*$.
 Call this a \emph{type-2 special edge}. \end{itemize} \begin{claim} $G^*$ does not have a connected component with at least two cycles. \end{claim} \begin{claimproof} For the purpose of contradiction, suppose such a connected component were to exist.
-Considering all possibilities for the structure of $G^*$, we see that there must be a connected subgraph $G'\subseteq G^*$ with at least two cycles, at most three type-1 special edges, and at most two type-2 special edges.
+Considering all possibilities for the structure of this component, we see that there must be a connected subgraph $G'\subseteq G^*$ with at least two cycles, at most three type-1 special edges, and at most two type-2 special edges (specifically, consider an edge-minimal connected subgraph with at least two cycles).
 Via \cref{claim:path-between-Wji,claim:cycle-in-Wji}, the special edges in $G'$ correspond to subgraphs of $G$ which each have at most $2k$ vertices, and the union of these subgraphs, together with the basic edges of $G'$, yields a connected subgraph of $G$ with at least two cycles and at most $(2+3)(2k+2)\le 20k$ vertices.
 This contradicts our assumption on $G$. \end{claimproof}

 If every vertex of $G^*$ had degree at least 2, then $G^*$ would have a connected component with at least two cycles (since $u,v$ have degree at least 3).
 So, \cref{claim:reduced-cycles} shows that there is a vertex of $G^*$ which has degree 1.
 Suppose without loss of generality that this vertex is $w^1_1$, so $W_1^1$ does not contain any cycles (of $G$) and does not intersect any other $W_{j}^{i}$.